Sahil302002/Ola-Booking-SQL-Analysis/README.md

 9. **Booking Value Analysis**: Calculate the total booking value of successful rides.
 10. **Incomplete Rides**: Identify incomplete rides and the reasons for the same.

+Dataset used in this Project<a href ="Bookings-100000-Rows.csv"> Ola Bokking Dataset

 ## SQL and Advanced SQL Functions Used

 This project leverages several essential SQL functions and techniques, including: